 Many name family members or close friends as executors.
 However, for complex estates, hiring a professional executor like an attorney or accountant is advisable.
 They have expertise managing estates and dealing with court proceedings.
 An executor should be financially stable with no significant debt or creditor issues.
 The role requires extensive record keeping and organization.

 The executor must be objective when carrying out wishes and dealing with beneficiaries.
 Emotions can run high during estate administration, so impartiality helps ensure assets are handled appropriately.
-Finally, the executor should be younger than the will maker to help ensure they outlive the will maker and can fully carry out all estate administration duties.
+The executor should be younger than the will maker.
+This helps ensure they outlive the will maker and can fully carry out all estate administration duties.

 Duties of an Executor:

 The executor has significant legal and financial responsibilities.
 Their overarching duty is to act in the best interest of the estate.
-The first step is to locate the original will and file it with the appropriate probate court to be appointed executor.
+First, they need to locate the original will.
+Then, they must file it with the appropriate probate court to be appointed executor.
 They must notify all beneficiaries named in the will and heirs at law.
 Government agencies like Social Security and financial institutions holding assets must also be informed.

 The executor must create a detailed inventory of all estate assets and liabilities.
 This aids the court in verifying the estate is handled properly.
 They open an estate bank account to pay any debts or administration costs.
 Outstanding taxes and expenses must be paid before assets are distributed.
 For taxable estates, the executor files any necessary returns.

 Throughout administration, the executor must maintain proper records.
 Asset appraisals, court filings, and correspondence should all be retained.
 They must keep beneficiaries reasonably informed of the process.
-When ready to distribute, the executor obtains any necessary court approval before transferring assets to beneficiaries according to the will’s terms.
+When the executor is ready to distribute, they obtain any necessary court approval.
+They then transfer assets to beneficiaries according to the will’s terms.

 Limits on the Executor:

-While executors have substantial authority, they cannot modify the will’s terms or act beyond their scope as fiduciary of the estate.
+Executors hold substantial authority.
+However, they cannot modify the will’s terms.
+They must act within their scope as fiduciary of the estate.
 The executor cannot make distributions not specified or change asset allocations among beneficiaries.
 Self-dealing or mingling personal and estate assets is prohibited.

 Executors should consult an attorney before selling any significant assets not needed to pay estate expenses.
 Any transactions must be at fair market value with proceeds going to the estate.
 Executors cannot modify the title of assets or access accounts until officially appointed by the probate court.
 Any unilateral actions taken could result in removal as executor or personal liability.

-1. Secure Estate Property within 48 Hours.
-Most issues that we have observed among heirs and executors are due to personal property being removed from the estate by an individual without prior permission.
+Secure Estate Property within 48 Hours.
+Most issues that we have observed among heirs and executors happen because someone removes personal property from the estate without permission.
 As an example, a sibling of the deceased could use their house key to enter the home and remove many items that they want… without the executor or other heirs knowing about it.
 Once the personal property is gone, it’s very hard to prove it was ever there.
 We’ve seen family members stop speaking due to “stolen property” such as this.
 Therefore, we recommend changing the locks and securing all personal and real estate property within 48 hours of when the executor’s legal authority is appointed by the court.

-3. Make Time for Self-Care.
+Make Time for Self-Care.
 Being an estate executor can be very physically and mentally draining.
-We’ve known many executors who stop sleeping consistently or taking proper care of their needs as a result of the high-pressure situation/others involved.
+We’ve known many executors who stop sleeping consistently.
+They also neglect proper self-care due to the high-pressure situation and others involved.
 The executor should literally schedule time for themselves to do self-care; even if it delays the estate work by a day or two, nothing is more important than health!

 The Value of a Power of Attorney:

-A Power of Attorney (POA) is an important legal document that allows you to appoint someone you trust to manage your finances and make health care decisions if you become incapacitated.
-Having a plan in place with a POA can bring tremendous peace of mind that your wishes will be carried out and your loved ones will avoid a costly, public guardianship process if you cannot make decisions for yourself.
+A Power of Attorney (POA) is an important legal document.
+It allows you to appoint someone you trust to manage your finances.
+It also lets them make health care decisions if you become incapacitated.
+Having a plan in place with a POA can bring tremendous peace of mind.
+It ensures that your wishes will be carried out.
+Your loved ones will avoid a costly, public guardianship process if you cannot make decisions for yourself.

 Unexpected health emergencies like strokes, heart attacks, and accidents can happen at any age.
 Debilitating conditions like Alzheimer’s disease can also steal decision-making capacities before death.
-If you were to experience an unexpected health event and could no longer make sound decisions, your family would have limited options without a POA in place.
+If you could not make sound decisions due to an unexpected health event, your family would have limited options.
+This situation would be true without a POA in place.
 They may have to petition the court to appoint a guardian, which involves legal proceedings and public records.
 The court may appoint someone you would not have chosen yourself.
 Establishing a POA allows you to proactively name someone you know and trust.

 Your agent under a POA can pay bills, access bank accounts, negotiate with creditors, and file taxes on your behalf.
-A POA specific to health care authorizes your agent to interact with doctors, understand treatment options, and make medical decisions according to your preferences.
+A POA specific to health care allows your agent to interact with doctors.
+They can understand treatment options.
+Your agent can also make medical decisions based on your preferences.
 Without this, your family may not be able to obtain details about diagnoses and recommended treatments.
-A POA provides clear legal authority for your agent to step into your shoes for finances and medical choices if you become incapable of representing yourself.
+A POA gives your agent clear legal authority for finances.
+It allows them to make medical choices if you become incapable of representing yourself.

-The small upfront investment of time and money to formalize a POA while you are still competent will pay off tremendously if an emergency strikes.
+Investing a small amount of time and money upfront to formalize a POA while you are still competent is wise.
+It will be extremely beneficial if an emergency strikes.
 It helps ensure there is no disruption in managing your living expenses, investments, and tax filings.
 It also avoids stressful questions later about what medical care you would want.
-Evaluating potential agents, understanding their roles and responsibilities, and reviewing your specific wishes will give everyone confidence if the POA is needed to act.
+Evaluate potential agents.
+Understand their roles and responsibilities.
+Review your specific wishes.
+These actions will give everyone confidence if the POA is needed to act.

-Planning for unexpected health situations through a POA provides peace of mind that your affairs will be handled as you desire.
+Planning for unexpected health situations through a POA gives peace of mind.
+You will know that your affairs will be handled as you desire.
 It prevents added family stress during an already difficult period.
-By appointing someone you trust to serve as your agent, you retain control over how decisions are made on your behalf.
+You can appoint someone you trust to serve as your agent.
+This way, you retain control over how decisions are made on your behalf.
 A POA offers an inexpensive way to thoughtfully prepare for the possibility of incapacity.

 Typical Choices for POA agent: